About the 1973 Lewis and Clark Expedition and the members:

 We then hiked 425 miles along the Lola Trail across Idaho and into Montana.
 We returned to the water on the Beaverhead River near Dillon, Montana.
 We paddled down the Beaverhead and then the Jefferson River to the Missouri River.
-From there, we followed the Missouri to St. Louis.
+From there, we followed the Missouri River to St. Louis.

 We traveled through nine states and met governors, congressmen and hundreds of local people (about 2,000 people in total), many of whom were Lewis and Clark enthusiasts.
 Our journey was a decade before the 2003-06 national bicentennial celebration of Lewis and Clark’s Expedition of 1804 to 1806.
 We were the first group to journey the trail to promote Lewis and Clark.
 Here is info from the Missouri River Paddlers organization about individuals and groups who have paddled various waterways of the trail from 1962 through 2021.

 The oldest, Mike Cochran, 29, was a cartoonist, a very good one.
 He chronicled our adventure through his cartoons.
 Mike moved to Santa Fe after the expedition.
 He lived there until several years ago when he relocated to Palm Springs, Calif.
 In December 2015, he boarded a bus headed to Truth or Consequence, N.M.
-That was the last anyone has heard about him.
-During this last year’s search for him, I posted notices on Facebook pages for artists in New Mexico and sent emails to people around the country who knew him.
+That was the last anyone heard of him.
+During a search for him, I posted notices on Facebook pages for artists in New Mexico and sent emails to people around the country who knew him.
 I talked to law enforcement in California and New Mexico.
 Finally, I learned from a lawman that Mike had returned to Santa Fe, caught a severe cold and passed away in a hotel room.
 A sad, lonely ending for a great guy.